jumanjihouse/docker-rancid-git-centos6/README.md

     FROM jumanjiman/rancid-git:centos7
     # Do other things in your Dockefile.

-Build this image locally on a host with Docker:
+Build and test this image locally on a host with Docker:

     git clone https://github.com/jumanjihouse/docker-rancid-git-centos6.git
     cd docker-rancid-git-centos6
-    docker build --rm -t rancid-git:centos7 .
+    script/build
+    script/test

+Test output resembles:

+    ✓ rancid-git is installed
+    ✓ built rpms are available

 License